ivs-kuleuven/platosim3/_sources/run_input.rst.txt

      MaskUpdateInterval:              14.0
      TargetFileName:                  inputfiles/photometry.txt

-PlatoSim utilieses the optimal aperture photometry algortihm from `Marchiori et al. (2019) <https://arxiv.org/abs/1906.00892>`_.
-This method is optimised to lower the photometric noise relevant for planet transit search.
-This algorithm allows for updating the aperture mask with a user defined interval.
+PlatoSim utilises the *optimal aperture photometry* algortihm from `Marchiori et al. (2019) <https://arxiv.org/abs/1906.00892>`_.
+This method is optimised to lower the photometric noise relevant for planet transit searches.
+This algorithm allows to update the aperture mask with a user defined interval.
 Fig. 12 shows an example of an extracted light curve for a :math:`V=11` star using a mask-update of 14 days (enhanced by the 1 hour running median filter shown in green).

 .. figure:: ../figures/photometry.png
    :align: center